You know what a stream looks like.

 Ecosystems that retain nutrients recover more easily

 from disturbance than nutrient-losing ones.
-This means the pond
+This means

-An average beaver dam, containing
+sediment is enormous: An average beaver dam, containing

 retain 2000 to 6500 cubic meters of sediment behind it.

 That’s tremendous leverage, and very effective use

 of resources!
-Paleoecological evidence shows
+Paleoecological evidence shows that entire

 These sediments contain carbon, potassium, phosphate,